NateEag/how-i-code/content/to-the-novice.rst

 It is not so.

+Knowing Python's file APIs, understanding the vagaries of MySQL's configuration options, or grokking C's dereference operator - these are valuable skills, but they are not essential to writing software.
+They can be applied only when using a particular tool.

+A small set of fundamental skills, however, are useful in all software projects, regardless of environment or tools.
 These are the essential skills in writing software, the ones you should spend years mastering and refining.
-They are sorted approximately in descending order of importance, but they are interrelated, so that is not entirely possible.

 * Caring for users
 * Understanding problems deeply